AceHanded/ShifuBot/README.md

 Multifunctional Discord bot implementation using Python, with emphasis on music commands.

-ShifuBot has been in development for a few years now, and has come a long way since the beginning.
-It is absolutely not perfect, although the current version seems to be fairly stable.
-I will keep updating the bot irregularly when I can think of improvements, and when I feel like it.
+ShifuBot has come a long way in the few years that it has been in development, and although still not perfect, the current release is "stable enough".
+I will keep updating the bot irregularly when I can think of improvements, when I have time and when I feel like it.

 **Note:** I will most likely not be releasing the bot itself for public use, at least not any time soon.
 However, I have included template files for the project, so you can run your own Discord bot using ShifuBot's code as a base.
 Simply remove the `.template` suffix from the `.env` file and add the values of the API keys / tokens to match your own, and you should be good to go.